gatk-workflows/gatk4-germline-snps-indels/README.md

   in the FILTER field.

 ### Software version requirements :
-- GATK 4.1.4.0
+- GATK 4
 - Samtools 1.3.1
 - Python 2.7
 - Cromwell version support
-  - Successfully tested on v37
+  - Successfully tested on v50
-  - Does not work on versions < v23 due to output syntax

 ### IMPORTANT NOTE :
 - VQSR wiring.
 The SNP and INDEL models are built in parallel, but then the corresponding